The Illuminated Epistemology

 Sacred Geometry: Philosophy & Worldview book cover

-Keith Critchlow was onto this truth:
+Keith Critchlow was onto this truth about geometry:

 Keith Critchlow